claudiocp/ohmydebn/README.md

 # Updating

-If you've already installed OhMyDebn and want to update to the latest version, you can use the update script:
+If you've already installed OhMyDebn and want to update to the latest version, you can use the experimental update script.
+However, please note that this process will most likely change in the future.

 1. Navigate to your OhMyDebn directory or download the update script:
 ```